0install/docs/docs/details/distribution-integration.md

 - `Slack`: Slackware - since 0.48
 - `Windows`: Windows (detects native Java, .NET Framework, .NET, PowerShell and Git) - in [Windows version](windows.md)

-If you have already installed a package using your distribution's installer then Zero install can use that instead of downloading a second copy using Zero Install.
+If you have already installed a package using your distribution's installer then Zero Install can use that instead of downloading a second copy.
 It can also use [PackageKit](http://www.packagekit.org/) to install them, if the user is authorised.

 For example, here is what happens if you ask to run AbiWord when you already have the `libenchant1` library it requires installed using `apt-get`: